CalDevC/AI-Portfolio-Project/README.md

 The creators of this project requested that solutions not be shared or published, and I have attempted to honor this request by placing my solutions in this inconspicuously named repository.
 I have only made this repository public so that those who are reviewing my resume will be able to see my work.
 I am not attempting to give away any solutions.
 After receiving responses from the positions I have applied to this repository will be made private.

 # My Implementations and Demos
+### NOTE: Some demo commands will only work if you are using Python 3.6
 The following are parts of this program that I implemented.
 These solutions were implemented by me and were of my own design (excluding the traditional algorithms, which I implemented but definitely did not create).
 Each "Demo Command" can be run in the terminal inside its respective project folder.
 For example: all of the demo commands under "Pacman Search" can be run in a terminal when inside the pacmanSearch directory.

 ## Pacman Search